janejzyu/bootcamp1/README.md

 duke computer training

-more more change this line
+more more change this line change

 change from github